paldhous/ucb/2016/dataviz/md_raw/class11.md

 FROM buffer
 ```
 `ST_Union` is a function that dissolves multiple geometries into one.

-Why does this query use `the_geom_webmercator` rather than `the_geom`?
-This is a quirk of Carto, which stores a projected version of the table's geometry in a "hidden" field of this name, as explained [here](https://carto.com/docs/tutorials/projections/).
-Some PostGIS functions will only work on this version of the geometry, but Carto should warn you when this is necessary -- try running the same query using `the_geom` and you should be prompted to use `the_geom_webmercator`.

 In the data view, you will notice that there is now just a single field, called `the_geom_webmercator`, containing one `Polygon`.
 If you switch to the map view, you will see that the separate circles have now dissolved together: